Jury: Jury effectiveness

 Researchers are typically not permitted to study live criminal juries.
 This is because jury deliberations are conducted privately, to facilitate free and open discussion and minimise outside influence.
-However, this means that researchers struggle to investigate the effectiveness of real juries.
+However, this means that researchers struggle to investigate the effectiveness of real juries, though legal scholars have studied how juries are selected and instructed as inputs to their effectiveness.
 One researcher has therefore suggested that there is a 'jury-shaped hole' at the centre of contemporary jury science.
 As a result, researchers must study juries indirectly, for example by paying experimental participants to serve on 'mock juries' for the purpose of psychological study.

 Existing research has provided partial support for the proficiency of juries as decision makers due to taking their work seriously to get a fair outcome and by relying on the group to overcome individual biases.
 However, the purported advantages of collective deliberation is controversial.
-For example, group dynamics introduce various factors that can distort the reliability of individual judgment--such as interpersonal bias, information cascades, and social pressures to conform to the dominant view.
+For example, group dynamics introduce various factors that can distort the reliability of individual judgment—such as interpersonal bias, information cascades, and social pressures to conform to the dominant view.
 Some note the imperfections in the process and advocate for amendments to the system, with only 3% of US judges favoring abolishing the jury.
 The thoroughness of the jury trial has also been praised for providing the public with important information that is often not released in alternative procedures like arbitration or adjudication by judges or administrative agencies.